bestwebsoft/google-captcha-recaptcha-wordpress-plugin/readme.txt

 * NEW : Ability to add Google Captcha into standard forms was added.

 == Upgrade Notice ==

+= V1.08 =
+The Spanish language file is added.
+Bug with multisite was fixed.
+Bug with user`s login was fixed.
+Bug when Contact Form submit was fixed.

 = V1.07 =
 The Chinese (Traditional) language file is added.